The Scoutmaster- Lessons in Service and Leadership from an American Hero

 The Scoutmaster – Lessons in Service and Leadership from an American Hero is the story of the wonderful life of Paul Eason, Brooks Eason’s father.

-Troop 12’s records of Eagle Scouts and campouts are extraordinary, but they pale in comparison to Paul’s invaluable influence on the thousands of young men he led on their journey from childhood to manhood.
+The record is extraordinary, but it is far less important than Paul Eason's influence on the thousands of Boy Scouts he led on their journey from childhood to manhood.
+He was born to be a Scoutmaster.
 He was kind, humble, and encouraging.
 His patience and energy were inexhaustible.
 He loved adventure.
 His moral compass never wavered.
 He always did the right thing.
-He was born to be a Scoutmaster.
+He had a profound, positive influence on three generations of young men in his hometown.

 The Scoutmaster is the story of a wonderful man and his remarkable life of service and leadership.
 It includes interviews with more than forty of those who knew and loved him and benefited from his sterling example.
 As one of them put it, “We were fortunate to have an American hero like Paul Eason to guide us during that all-important time when we were boys learning to be men.
 I would have done anything for him.”
 Another said, “If you can make a difference for at least one person, then you have tremendous merit indeed.
 Paul Eason’s wonderful life has made a difference to thousands.”